tarwn/lessthandot-hugo/blogs/content/posts/2011-12-23-object_definition-sql-advent-2011-day.md

 That also returns the definition of the stored procedure

-So you say&#8230;so what, what is the big deal, seems the same to me?
-I say, hold on, let me show you this&#8230;&#8230;what if I wanted to have the definition of every trigger, stored procedure or function that references the Production.BillOfMaterials table.
+So you say…so what, what is the big deal, seems the same to me?
+I say, hold on, let me show you this……what if I wanted to have the definition of every trigger, stored procedure or function that references the Production.BillOfMaterials table.
 Here is how simple that is

 sql
 SELECT OBJECT_DEFINITION(OBJECT_ID),OBJECT_NAME(OBJECT_ID) AS  NameOfObject